JihoonAndyKim/GenderClassifier/README.md

 ### Andy Kim - 8/13/20

-### Requisites
+### Requisite Packages
-Please take a look at the notebook at Gender_Classification_Challenge.ipynb for a step by step walkthrough of the classification code.
-Gender_Classification_Challenge.html is the HTML form of the notebook.
+Please take a look at the notebook at [Gender_Classification_Challenge.ipynb] for a step by step walkthrough of the classification code.
+[Gender_Classification_Challenge.html] is the HTML form of the notebook.

-Please ensure tensorflow, sklearn and scipy.io are all installed in the python environment.
+- tensorflow
+- sklearn
+- scipy.io